SUBST_MATCHRewrite.SUBST_MATCH : (thm -> thm -> thm)

 A u A' |- t[v/u]

-allows only a free instance of
+SUBST_MATCH allows only a free instance of

-to be substituted for in t
+u to be substituted for in t.
+An instance

 which contain bound variables can be substituted for by using rewriting

-rules such as REWRITE_RULE
+rules such as REWRITE_RULE, PURE_REWRITE_RULE

-and ONCE_REWRITE_RULE
+and ONCE_REWRITE_RULE.

-fails if the conclusion of the
+SUBST_MATCH th1 th2 fails if the conclusion of the

-is not an equation.
+theorem th1 is not an equation.
 Moreover,

-fails if no instance of
+SUBST_MATCH (A|-u=v) (A'|-t) fails if no instance of

-, since the matching algorithm
+u occurs in t, since the matching algorithm

 fails.
-No change is made to the theorem (A'|-t)
+No change is made to the theorem (A'|-t) if

-, but they are not
+instances of u occur in t, but they are not

-free (see SUBS
+free (see SUBS).

 The commutative law for addition